jonatas/monografia-arteterapia/referencias.md

     Localização: 105

-Many people feel freer to reveal true feelings when drawing a mandala, and less likely to hide behind superficial images such as vases of flowers and landscapes.
+Many people feel free to reveal true feelings when drawing a mandala, and less likely to hide behind superficial images such as vases of flowers and landscapes.

     Localização: 107